lydian/jupyterlab_multicontents_templates/README.md

 ![Github Actions Status](https://github.com/lydian/jupyterlab_multicontents_templates/workflows/Build/badge.svg)

 Inspired by [Jupyterlab-templates](https://pypi.org/project/jupyterlab-templates/) but added extra functions:
 1. Allow templates from any location, including S3, GCS, psql, etc., just installed the required jupyter contents manager.
 2. Preview notebook before import the template
 3. Directly publish notebook as templates into the selected folder with name
+4. Share Template URL and directly opened preview

 This extension is composed of a Python package named `jupyterlab_multicontents_templates` for the server extension and a NPM package named `jupyterlab_multicontents_templates`